intersel/Blapy/README.md

       * **data-blapy-template-header** (option): once the json data are rendered, it is possible to set a header (ex: "```<tr><th>header</th></tr>```")
       * **data-blapy-template-footer** (option): once the json data are rendered, it is possible to set a footer (ex: "```<tr><th>footer</th></tr>```")
       * **data-blapy-template-default-id** (option): if multiple templates are set, set the default one to use on initialization.
 Default to the first found one.
+      * **data-blapy-template-mustache-delimiterStart** (option): available for mustache template, blapy will change the default start and end delimiters and use the new mustache delimiters when parsing the block.
+Actually, the new delimiters are set at the beginning of the template just before rendering, allowing blocks parsed within blocks with different rendering tags.
+Example: "<%"
+      * **data-blapy-template-mustache-delimiterEnd** (option): available for mustache template and should be defined if  data-blapy-template-mustache-delimiterStart is defined.
+Example: "%>"
       * **data-blapy-template-init** (option): a (REST) URL to get json data to use to initialize the block
         * **data-blapy-template-init-params** (option): json string of the parameters to send to the URL
         * **data-blapy-template-init-method** (option): 'GET' (default) || 'POST' || 'PUT' || 'DELETE'